Owais-Faiz/Owais-Faiz/README.md

-Hi, I am Owais
+# Hi, I'm Owais!

-A Physics major at NUST Islamabad with minor in Computer Science.
+I'm a Physics major at NUST Islamabad, also pursuing a minor in Computer Science.
+My academic journey has led me to work across various domains, combining my passion for physics and computational techniques.

-- Previous work domain:
+Areas of Expertise:

-   - Python
+- Python programming
-   - Cpp
+- C++ development
-   - Qiskit
+- Quantum Computing with Qiskit
-   - CERN ROOT
+- High-energy physics analysis with CERN ROOT
-   - Machine Learning
+- Machine Learning applications

+Feel free to explore my repositories and connect with me!

 <!---